-Dr David Petts, the Keys to the Past Project Officer, explains why the remains of 19th century lead mining at Ashgill Head is his favourite site
+Dr David Petts, former Keys to the Past Project Officer, explains why the remains of 19th century lead mining at Ashgill Head is his favourite site:

-At first site the rough remains of the 19th century lead mine at Ashgill Head are not impressive.
+At first sight, the rough remains of the 19th-century lead mine at Ashgill Head are not impressive.
 A simple stone shed stands amidst some dry-stone ruins just off the A689 between Middleton-in-Teesdale and Alston.

 A little further exploration at the site soon reveals the distinctive arched entry to a lead mine and just upstream from the beck a simple stone bridge.

 These simple remains, nestling into a fold in the hillside command a spectacular view looking south and east along the green and purple valley of Teesdale studded with its distinctive whitewashed farmhouses.